sillylittlethings/SmilesDB/paper/paper.md

 ## Web API

 The core functionality of SmilesDB is as a web-app and online API with easily accessible endpoints.
-When self-hosted, these endpoints remain accessible but at a localhost address returned by the `Flask` start command.
+When self-hosted, these endpoints remain accessible but at a localhost address returned by the `Flask` [@flask] start command.

 | Endpoint              | Description                                      |
 |-----------------------|--------------------------------------------------|